SladeMahoney/City_Surf_Project/README.md

 The Confusion Matrix shows the model can accurately predict 32 students to be one-time participants.
 This is the True Negative (TN).
 One student was predicted to return to CSP programs but in fact was a one-time participant (False Positive).
 10 Students were predicted to be one-time participants but in fact returned to CSP Programs (False Negative).
 And finally 4 students were accurately predicted to return to CSP (True Positive).

 The precision score is high because of the low false positive count.
 Recall score is high and accurate for one-time participants, but not for returning students.
-This is probably attributed to the on average, lower count of these students.
+This is probably attributed to the lower count of these students relative to the data set.

 ### Limitations of Machine Learning and Model of Choice
 - Small data turnout, complete information for only 186 students used for this model